Anthony Caruso (actor): Career

 Caruso guest-starred in an episode of the ABC Western series, The Travels of Jaimie McPheeters, based on a Robert Lewis Taylor novel of the same name.
 Caruso guest-starred three times on CBS's Perry Mason.
 In 1962, he played Keith Lombard in "The Case of the Playboy Pugilist."
 In 1965, he made two Perry Mason appearances, both times as the murder victim: first as title character Enrico Bacio in "The Case of the Sad Sicilian," then as Harvey Rettig in "The Case of the Runaway Racer."

 In 1964, he guest-starred in the Bonanza episode "The Saga of Squaw Charlie" playing a Native American man shunned by almost everybody and with only two friends, Ben Cartwright and a little girl named Angela.
 In 1964 he played "Sims", a surly cowboy in "Father's Love", as well as "Bull Foot" in a semi-comedic role in the episode "The Warden".
 In 1969 he starred alongside Ricardo Montalbán in The Desperate Mission, a fictionalized telling of the life of Joaquin Murrieta.
 From 1966 to 1970 he guest-starred three times on the long-running NBC Western The Virginian, starring James Drury.
 In 1965 he guest-starred on ABC's The Addams Family as Don Xavier Molinas.

-Some of his other roles were that of the alien gangster "Bela Okmyx" in the classic Star Trek episode "A Piece of the Action", Chief Blackfish on the NBC series Daniel Boone, Mongo in the film Tarzan and the Leopard Woman, Sengo in Tarzan and the Slave Girl, and Louis Ciavelli (the "box man" or safecracker) in The Asphalt Jungle.
+Some of his other roles were that of the alien gangster "Bela Oxmyx" in the classic Star Trek episode "A Piece of the Action", Chief Blackfish on the NBC series Daniel Boone, Mongo in the film Tarzan and the Leopard Woman, Sengo in Tarzan and the Slave Girl, and Louis Ciavelli (the "box man" or safecracker) in The Asphalt Jungle.
 Caruso played the comical character of the Native American "Red Cloud" on the 1965 Get Smart episode "Washington 4, Indians 3," and Chief Angry Bear in the episode "You Can't Scalp a Bald Indian" of Rango.

 In 1970, Caruso made a guest appearance on the ABC crime drama The Silent Force in the episode "A Family Tradition."
 In 1974, he appeared in the final episode, entitled "The Fire Dancer," of the ABC police drama Nakia.
 Caruso also had a recurring roll as El Lobo on The High Chaparral.